Problem Statement

 To solve this problem, consider the following steps:

-1. Check character counts: Since the character 'L' and 'R' can move around but cannot change the order relative to each other, we first need to ensure that both strings have the same count of 'L', 'R', and '_'.
-If they don't match in character counts, it is immediately impossible to transform start into target, so return false.
+'L'and'R'can move around but cannot change the order relative to each other, we first need to ensure that both strings have the same count of'L','R', and'_'.
+If they don't match in character counts, it is immediately impossible to transformstartintotarget, so returnfalse. - Check positions for feasibility: After confirming the character counts match, we need to check if the relative movement of the pieces is possible.
+Specifically:

-• Similarly, all 'R' characters must be able to move rightwards.
+'R'characters must be able to move rightwards. - The blank spaces (

 Code Implementation